Ygoraphael/ygoraphael/README.md

 ### Hi there 👋

-I’m currently learning more about .NET CORE
+I’m currently learning more about .NET

 <div align="center">
   <a href="https://github.com/ygoraphael">